Mhrshd-fllh/CALD_Labelme/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-orange)

 ## Description
 Consistency-Based Active Learning for Object Detection combined with LabelMe.
 In this project, we modified the CALD code available at [CALD GitHub](https://github.com/we1pingyu/CALD) for YOLOv8 and integrated it with LabelMe for custom datasets.
+Check [Labelme](https://github.com/labelmeai/labelme) for labelme code.

 - [installation](#installation)
 - [Usage](#usage)